Top 5 Things to Promote Your Career as a Woman

-Unfortunately, building a career a woman meets more difficulties than a man.
+Unfortunately, in building a career, a woman meets more difficulties than a man.
 To break a housewife’s stereotype, she needs to work better than a man.
-A woman practically has no right to make mistakes, if, of course, she wants to go up the career ladder.
+A woman practically has no right to make mistakes if, of course, she wants to go up the career ladder.

-We try to act like a man, we dress up in suits, we try to stand or sit tall so they’ll notice us, we adopt their behavior but there’s no guarantee that it will work.
-So how about instead of trying to be someone you are not, you focus on who you really are and what your strengths are?
+We try to act like a man, and we dress up in suits, we try to stand or sit tall so they’ll notice us, we adopt their behaviour, but there’s no guarantee that it will work.
+So how about instead of trying to be someone you are not, you focus on who you are and your strengths?
 Why not simply be a woman and be your best and authentic self?

 Trying to be someone you’re not consuming so much energy.
-Believe me, I tried for a long time.
-I stopped dressing in a female way, I paid particular attention to having a firm handshake, to sitting tall and mirroring male behavior.
-It didn’t do me any harm, at least I think so, but I wasted sooo much energy thinking about how to behave, how to stand, how to sit, how to walk…
+I tried for a long time.
+I stopped dressing in a female way.
+I paid particular attention to having a firm handshake, sitting tall and mirroring male behaviour.
+It didn’t do me any harm, at least I think so, but I wasted so much energy thinking about how to behave, stand, sit, and walk…

 Then I decided to stop with this nonsense.
-Either people will accept me the way I am or they won’t.
+Either people will accept me the way I am, or they won’t.
 And guess what: I’m much more confident, inspired and making much better connections than when I was trying to be someone else.
-So be your authentic self and channel the access energy into your work, your connections, your life.
+So be your authentic self and channel the access energy into your work, connections, and life.
 You’ll see the difference.

 Many women feel like they don’t have the same chances as men.
-They feel like they are being discriminated.
-It might be true but it’s often just a limiting belief.
-If you repeat to yourself “I’m not advancing because I’m a woman” every day, you’ll end up believing it.
+They feel like they are being discriminated against.
+It might be accurate, but it’s often just a limiting belief.
+If you repeat to yourself, “I’m not advancing because I’m a woman” every day, you’ll end up believing it.

-It can actually become a self-fulfilling prophecy.
+It can become a self-fulfilling prophecy.
 If you talk about it over and over again, you’ll get into complaining mode and end up caught in a bubble of negativity, anger, and helplessness.
-You might even convey subconsciously through facial expressions and behavior how you feel.
+You might even convey subconsciously through facial expressions and behaviour how you feel.

 The trouble is, once you’re stuck in this bubble, it’s hard to recognize possibilities and chances.
 And you might not notice them, but others will: the negative vibes around you.
-So the reason for you not getting a promotion or a raise might in the end not actually be because you’re a woman but because of the negative vibes which surround you.
+So the reason for you not getting a promotion or a raise might, in the end, not be because you’re a woman but because of the negative vibes which surround you.

-The good news is: Your gender doesn’t define you, your actions do.
-So if you are in a workplace where you are really being discriminated or at least you feel like others receive preferential treatment, just get out of there.
+The good news is: Your gender doesn’t define you.
+Your actions do.
+So if you are in a workplace where you are being discriminated against or at least feel like others receive preferential treatment, get out of there.
 Look for a different job.
 Nobody forces you to stay there.

-Yes, you might have financial constraints or other reasons which make it difficult to find a different job.
-But there is nobody standing with a gun to your head forcing you to work in this particular job.
+Yes, you might have financial constraints or other reasons which make it challenging to find a different job.
+But nobody is standing with a gun to your head, forcing you to work in this particular job.
 I’m not telling you to take the leap of faith and jump off a cliff without a safety net.